Museum Hours and information

 Audio Guide in Spanish and English

 The Museum offers a complimentary self-guided tour downloadable on your handheld device.
 This tour is offered in English and Spanish.
 Transcripts of both languages are available in large print for use in the Museum.

 Large-print brochures and an English and Spanish transcript of the audio tour (for use in the Museum) are available at the front desk.
 Large print labels are also available for some exhibits upon request.

 The Museum offers its informational brochure, orientation DVD and self-guided audio tour in Spanish.
 The informational brochure and orientation DVD are offered in French and German.

 White Glove Tours

 The Museum offers “White Glove Tours” for visitors who are blind or partially sighted.
 To request this tour, two weeks advanced notice is required.

 Transcripts of the theater performance are available for use during the performance visitors who are hard of hearing.
 To request a transcript, two weeks advance notice is required.

 The Museum welcomes individuals with autism and their families.
 The Museum uses authentic 1891 lighting making some areas seem dim compared to present day lighting.
 Classical music can be heard playing softly throughout the Museum.
 The Museum is a lifestyle museum meant to recreate the authentic atmosphere of the historic Tampa Bay Hotel.
-Many of the objects are our in the open, however we ask that you do not touch the objects.
+Many of the objects are out in the open, however we ask that you do not touch the objects.

-The Museum worked with the Center for Autism and Related Disabilities at the University of South Florida to provide support and optimize the museum experience for children with autism and their families.
+The Museum worked with the Center for Autism and Related Disabilities at the University of South Florida to provide support and optimize the museum experience for individuals with autism and their families.
 Please read our story book below to help plan your next visit to the Museum.